toradex/toradex-torizon-manifest/README.md

 kept.

-To pull down the metadata sources to your working directory from the repositories as specified in the default manifest, run
+To pull down the metadata sources to your working directory from the repositories as specified in the Linux microPlatform manifest, run

 ```
 repo sync